Culture of Brazil: Beauty

 The idea that physical appearance can denote class, with the implication that modifications in one's physical appearance can be seen as markers of social status extends throughout Brazil.
 Put within a context of explicit social inequality, the link between the production of beauty and social class becomes quite evident.
-Brazilians place a heavy importance in beauty aesthetics; a study in 2007 revealed that 87% of all Brazilians seek to look stylish at all times, opposed to the global average of 47%.
+Brazilians place heavy importance on beauty aesthetics; a study in 2007 revealed that 87% of all Brazilians seek to look stylish at all times, as opposed to the global average of 47%.
 The body is understood in southeastern Brazil as having a crucial aesthetic value, a value that is never fixed but can be accrued through discipline and medical intervention.
-This 'investment' on the body is nearly always equated with health, because a person's well-being is assumed to be visible on the surface of their body.
-One of the most common (and harshest) expressions about beauty in Brazil is "there are really no ugly people, there are only poor people."
+This 'investment' in the body is nearly always equated with health because a person's well-being is assumed to be visible on the surface of their body.
+One of the most common (and harshest) expressions about beauty in Brazil is "There are really no ugly people, there are only poor people."